Careers FAQ

 Do you accept job applications from outside the UK?

 Yes – CA is a diverse, multi-cultural and multi-national studio.
-We are dedicated to finding the best talent and we are keen to receive applications from all over the world.
+We have locations in Sussex, UK, Newcastle, UK and Sofia, Bulgaria.
+We look for the best talent and we want to receive applications from all over the world.
 If you already have the right to work in the UK, this will make the process quicker.
 However, for successful applicants who do not already have this in place, we work hard to support you through the working visa application process.

 We also provide visa and relocation assistance to make the transition as smooth as possible.